-Optimization of a European Transition Edge Sensor Array - Large Array Production and Testing Programme: CTP Reference: C217-043FM Optimization of a European Transition Edge Sensor Array - Large Array Production and Testing Total Budget: 1000 kEuro
+Optimization of a European Transition Edge Sensor Array - Large Array Production and Testing

+Programme: CTP Reference: C217-043FM
-The objective of this activity is to further develop a European Transition Edge Sensor (TES) detector for X-Ray missions and which can be used as a backup for the X-ray Spectrometer instrument (X-IFU) on-board Athena.

-This activity will build on the results of the "Optimisation of a European Transition Edge Sensor Array" activity, which develops a small European TES array with a high energy resolution compatible with the needs of Athena.
-As part of this activity, a large Array (> 1000 Pixels) in line with the need of Athena shall be developed, manufactured and tested.

-The work foreseen in this activity includes:

-- Explore the maximum array sizes that could be manufactured with high reliability, of required performance, and with uniform performance - Verify the wiring concept for these large arrays - Fabricate large arrays with improved performance and full wiring - Integrate and test these arrays with an appropriate SQUID multiplexing scheme - manufacture and deliver a test cryostat operating at 50mK

-Transition edge sensor arrays, detailed design reports, test reports, test cryostat.

-Current 3 Target TRL: 4 Application Need/Date: 2019 ----------- ---------------- --- ------------------------ ------

-Application Mission: ΙΔτηΔης Contract Duration: 24 months S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A
+Title: Optimization of a European Transition Edge Sensor Array - Large Array Production and Testing Total Budget: 1000 kEuro 1000 kEuro Objectives • (TES) detector f this activity is for X-Ray missi nstrument (X-IF ons and which can be used a Description resolution comp 1000 Pixels) in The work foreso - Explore the m required perform - Verify the wirin - Fabricate larg This activity will build on the results of the "Optimisation of a European Transition Edge Sensor Array" activity, which develops a small European TES array with a high energy resolution compatible with the needs of Athena.As part of this activity, a large Array (> 1000 Pixels) in line with the need of Athena shall be developed, manufactured and tested.
+The work foreseen in this activity includes: - Explore the maximum array sizes that could be manufactured with high reliability, of required performance, and with uniform performance - Verify the wiring concept for these large arrays - Fabricate large arrays with improved performance and full wiring - Integrate and test these arrays with an appropriate SQUID multiplexing scheme Deliverables Transition edge e sensor arrays, detailed desig n reports, test reports, test cry /ostat.
+Current TRL: 3 Target TRL: 4 Application Need/Date: 2019 Application Mission: Athena Contract Duration: 24 months S/W Clause: N/A Consistency with Harmonisation Roadmap and conclusion: N/A which can be used as a backup for the US detector currently foreseen on X-IFU

-Large Area European Transition Edge Sensor Array for X-Ray missions

-Programme: СТР Reference: C217-044FM

-Title: Large Area European Tr ansition Edge Sensor Array for X-Ray

-Total Budget: 1400 kEuro

-Ohjectives

-The Objective is to further develop a European TES detector for X-Ray missions and which can be used as a backup for the US detector currently foreseen on X-IFU
+Large Area European Transition Edge Sensor Array for X-Ray missions Programme: СТР Reference: C217-044FM Title: Large Area European Transition Edge Sensor Array for X-Ray missions Total Budget: jet: 1400 kEuro Objectives The Objective is to further develop a European TES detector for X-Ray missions and